zhouxinan/SSMTutorial/README.md

     <slf4j.version>1.7.23</slf4j.version>
 </properties>
 ```

-Next, add the following dependencies:
++ Add the following dependencies:
 ```
 <!--
     Core utilities used by other modules.